mate-academy/react_sum/README.md

 - `a = -5` and `b = 5`;
 - just `a = 10`;
 - just `b = 5`;
-- no params at all.
+- no params at all

 ## Instructions